 The goal of the project is to start forming a national evaluation framework.
 The project consists of data collection as well as annotation of data.

-Find the pre-release version of SuperLim at Språkbanken, here
+Find the pre-release version of SuperLim at Språkbanken.

-A precondition for realising this value is to have a common way of describing the quality of the language models and how they work.
+A precondition for achieving this is to have a common way of describing the quality of the language models and how they work.
 When developing or implementing applications that are based on Swedish language models, it is of great importance to be able to understand the qualities of both the underlying algorithms as well as the application itself.
-The performance of a language model is not only about how well it has been trained to understand and perform its specified task; the data it is trained on and how it affects the model is at least as important for our understanding of the results that we receive when applying the models.
+The performance of a language model is not only about how well it has been trained to understand and perform its specified task.
+The data it is trained on and how it affects the model is at least as important for our understanding of the results that we receive when applying the models.

 To increase the explainability of language models and what they actually do, there are standard benchmarking tests for describing a range of qualities of language models provided in the collections GLUE/SuperGLUE.
 GLUE - General Language Understanding Evaluation - is a set of language understanding tasks, enabling evaluation of language models with regards to both performance and bias.
 Semantic similarity, inherent bias and prejudices, and word in context are examples of tests that can be found on the platform.
 However, these tests are not adjusted for Swedish language models.

 The project is a collaboration between Språkbanken Text at Gothenburg University, National Library of Sweden, RISE and AI Sweden.
 Representatives from academia, public and private sector form the reference group.
 The project is funded by Vinnova.

 SuperLim: 2020-09-01 - 2021-11-31